fernandoprass/myce/sources/Myce.Extensions/readme.md

     - Chunk() - Splits an enumerable into chunks of a specified size
     - HasData() - Return true the if the enumerable object is not null and has any record
     - ContainsDuplicates() - Return true the if the enumerable constains a duplicate element
+    - GetDuplicates() - Return the duplicate elements in an enumerable
     - DistinctBy() - Return a collection of elements distinct by specific property

 - EnumExtensions